masaru4985/masaru4985/README.md

 - 👀 MSX (BASIC) and RASPBERRY PI (C)
 I like.
 - 🌱 I'm using XWINDOW to port an MSX posting game.
-I would like to learn C ++, C #, and JAVA.and I draw pictures as a hobby.
+I would like to learn C ++, C #, and JAVA.
 - 💞️ Would you like to make something with simple BASIC and C language?
 - 📫 7016ljxj@jcom.home.ne.jp or masaru4985@gmail.com
 <!---